 For the preview to work, you must install

-It’s then possible to update the preview script in your
+It’s then possible to update the preview script to run

 How to deploy an SSR siteSection titled How to deploy an SSR site

-You can also deploy an Astro SSR site to Cloudflare Pages using the
+You can build an Astro SSR site for deployment to Cloudflare Pages using the

 Add the Cloudflare adapter to enable SSR in your Astro project with the following

 astro add command.
 This will install the adapter and make the appropriate changes to your